Accessibility statement for cps.gov.uk

 PDFs and other documents

-Some of our PDFs and Word documents are made available as an alternative to HTML forms to support people who would prefer these formats.
-For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-From September 2020, we plan to ensure that these are as accessible as possible or supersede them with accessible HTML pages.
+Some of our PDFs and Word documents are made available as an alternative to HTML forms and website pages to support people who would prefer these formats.
+We have some older PDFs with information on how users can access our services and forms published as Word documents.
+From September 2020, we have ensured that these are as accessible as possible or plan to supersede them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix CSV files or spreadsheets that we are legally obligated to publish periodically.